-There has been a small but notable backlash against cars in recent years.
+There has been a slight but notable backlash against cars in recent years.
 Pockets of society have decided that vehicles do much damage to the natural world and, what with all that traffic and so on, aren’t they enjoyable to begin with?

-While car ownership has some notable drawbacks to car ownership, not having a set of wheels comes with its own problems.
+While car ownership has some notable drawbacks, not having a set of wheels comes with its own problems.
 We’ll take a look at some of these problems below.

-It’s possible that, since public transport in cities is so good, there’s no point owning a car.
+It’s possible that, since public transport in cities is so good, there’s no point in owning a car.
 But what about when you want to escape the city?
 If you want to go anywhere that’s even marginally off the beaten path, then you need to have a car.

 If you have a car, then yes, you might spend some time sitting in traffic, but at least you can more or less do what you want, and listen to your music.
 With public transport, you have to first travel to your bus or train stop, and then sit in a cramped carriage with other people.
 That’s very rarely wanted.

 Being in Charge

-It’d be better to drive yourself safely rather than have to use an Uber accident attorney because the person who was driving you wasn’t a good driver.
+It’d be better to drive yourself safely rather than use an Uber accident attorney because the person who was going you wasn’t a good driver.
 Even if they’re paid to do it, not everyone will be as good a driver as you are.

 Nobody wants to be dependent on other people, but when you don’t have a car or access to one, sometimes you just don’t have a choice.
 If you need to get somewhere slightly out of the way or move things around, you have to call people and hope they’ll take you.